spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub2ServiceBus.md

 DNS Name=*.servicebus.windows.net
 DNS Name=servicebus.windows.net
 ```
-Where do we get that certificate.....How to obtain wildcard certificate for Azure Service Bus?
+Where do we get that certificate.....How to obtain wildcard certificate for Azure Service Bus?, look down to section: NOTE:Obtain certificate

 Ok, let's try to add tls version first.